This article provides detailed explanations on the report and dashboard parameters available in PPO:

 PPO occasionally makes use of a drop-down list to define a report's parameters.

-An example of a dashboard where a drop down list is used as a parameter is the Planning Dashboard - Employees:
+An example of a dashboard where a drop down list is used as a parameter is the Planning by Employee dashboard:

 PPO uses a check box as an option to add information to a report or dashboard.
 For example, all detail reports include an option to add project data to the report.